Stephenson-Lab/mech-checker-dev/README.md

 tasks.js

-Each question follows this structure:
+Each question follows this structure (or the single line equivalent - see tasks.js for more examples):

 window.TASKS = {
   1: {